acm-kccitm/Web-dev/CSS-Intro/Intro to css.md

 Hue is a degree on the color wheel from 0 to 360.
 0 is red, 120 is green, and 240 is blue.Saturation is a percentage value, 0% means a shade of gray, and 100% is the full color.Lightness is also a percentage, 0% is black, 50% is neither light or dark, 100% is white.

 CSS-Fonts
 The font CSS property is a shorthand for font-variant, font-style, font-stretch and many more .
-Alternatively, it sets an elementís font to a system font.
+Alternatively, it sets an element‚Äôs font to a system font.

 CSS Font Families
 In CSS, there are two types of font family names:

-generic family ñ a group of font families with a similar look (like ìSerifî or ìMonospaceî) font family ñ a specific font family (like ìTimes New Romanî or ìArialî) Generic family	Font family	Description
+generic family ‚Äì a group of font families with a similar look (like ‚ÄúSerif‚Äù or ‚ÄúMonospace‚Äù) font family ‚Äì a specific font family (like ‚ÄúTimes New Roman‚Äù or ‚ÄúArial‚Äù) Generic family	Font family	Description
 Serif	Times New Roman
 Georgia	Serif fonts have small lines at the ends on some characters Sans-serif	Arial
-Verdana	ìSansî means without ñ these fonts do not have the lines at the ends of characters Monospace	Courier New
+Verdana	‚ÄúSans‚Äù means without ‚Äì these fonts do not have the lines at the ends of characters Monospace	Courier New
 Lucida Console	All monospace characters have the same width
 example: